sauterto/climate_modelling/docs/nonlinearity.md

 (ebm_header)=
-# Exercise: Nonlinearity, Feedbacks and Predictability
+# Nonlinearity, Feedbacks and Predictability

 Many processes in nature are non-linear.
 These non-linearities can lead to chaotic behaviour of systems that make deterministic prediction impossible.
 In